scalacenter/scala-3-migration-guide/incompat-3.0/default-param-variance/README.md

 This incompatibility is inspired by [this commit](https://github.com/dotty-staging/geny/commit/61cc4b5dead21b23f664549dfceb5056a2c7e579) in the  [dotty-staging fork](https://github.com/dotty-staging/geny) of the [lihaoyi/geny](https://github.com/lihaoyi/geny) project.

-In Scala 2, default parameters are not subject to variance checks which is unsound and might cause runtime failures, as demonstrated by this [test](https://github.com/lampepfl/dotty/blob/10526a7d0aa8910729b6036ee51942e05b71abf6/tests/neg/variances.scala#L1-L20) in the Dotty repository.
+In Scala 2, default parameters are not subject to variance checks which is unsound and might cause runtime failures, as demonstrated by this [test](https://github.com/lampepfl/dotty/blob/10526a7d0aa8910729b6036ee51942e05b71abf6/tests/neg/variances.scala#L1-L20) in the Scala 3 repository.

 Scala 3 does not permit this anymore.